-Best and Worst Cities for Driving in the US
+Best and Worst Driving Cities in the US

 Congestion and the potential for accidents are agony for drivers in many of the country’s large cities.
 One would think that those two factors would go hand-in-hand because congestion indicates a higher probability of an accident, but the numbers don’t directly bear out that assumption.